Performed by the award winning doctors in Raleigh, North Carolina

 At Wake Spine & Pain Specialists our goal is to relieve your pain and improve function to increase your quality of life.

-Treatments for Whiplash Pain are generally non-to minimally invasive and are conservative in nature.
+Spinal Cord Stimulators are generally non-to minimally invasive and are conservative in nature.
 Use the form on the right to request a call from our Patient Concierge Group.

 The origin of neurostimulation for the treatment of chronic pain arose following the emergence of the gate control theory.
 Originally proposed by Melzack and Wall in 1965, the gate control theory suggested that the dorsal horn of the spinal cord acted as a “gate” to sensation stimuli carried toward the spinal cord by the peripheral nerves.
 It was believed that signals of pain, which were carried to the spinal cord by the peripheral nervous system, could be interrupted by neurostimulation.
 Thus, it was postulated that implanting a stimulator device onto the dorsal column that would deliver electrical stimulation to the area would disrupt this pain sensation system.
 Indeed, in 1971, epidural spinal cord stimulation was first utilized successfully to treat a case of intractable pain.